jpwilliams/gitree/README.md

 # gitree

-Print a directory tree that shows Git status and ignores files dictated by .gitignore.
+Print a directory tree that shows Git status and ignores files dictated by `.gitignore`.

 ``` sh
 $ npm i -g gitree